-This is the time of year when PR agencies have the opportunity to bring on fresh talent, as a crop of new college graduates enters the workforce.
-I’ve offered advice in previous posts for those determined to build a career in PR or communications, and it holds up pretty well after 6 years.
-But it’s time to add, update, and amplify for the 2018 season.
+It’s the time of year when PR agencies have the chance to bring on fresh talent as a crop of new college grads hits the job market.
+I’ve offered advice in previous posts for those determined to build a career in PR or communications, and it holds up pretty well.
+But it’s time to add, update, and amplify for 2018.

 Consider a PR agency.
 There are several ways to break into PR.
 A job in the corporate communications group of a major company, a position at a nonprofit, or a PR post in a marketing or ad agency are the most common.
 But at a first job at a PR agency is likely to offer the greatest degree of mobility as well as variety.
 Most significantly, you’ll learn what you love, what you don’t, and how public relations works from A to Z. That’s a great foundation for anything that comes later.

 Research specialist sectors.
 Public relations has become very specialized, so in addition to core skills like journalistic writing or visual content production, it pays to learn about the various segments you may target in a job search or career plan.
 A career focused on tech startups and one in healthcare PR will have some commonalities, but the clients and day-to-day work can be very different.
 Most importantly, the sector trends and business challenges can help guide your early career steps and inform where you choose to dedicate those early years.